Tony Mandarich: Professional career

+After three seasons of lackluster performance on a four-year contract, Mandarich's tenure as a Packer all but ended in the first preseason game of the 1992 season when he suffered what initially looked like a mild concussion.
+However, he was still suffering headaches and dizziness four days later and checked himself into the hospital.
+Doctors diagnosed him with a moderate to severe concussion, as well as an underactive thyroid.
+He was placed on injured reserve until October 4.
+He would not play at all that season due to post-concussion syndrome.
+Despite his underwhelming play, head coach Mike Holmgren and general manager Ron Wolf were still willing to support him.
+However, when he left Green Bay after the season and skipped several workouts, Wolf lost patience and cut him.
+Mandarich is often referred to as one of the top five NFL draft busts of all time, having been drafted ahead of future NFL stars such as Barry Sanders, Derrick Thomas, Deion Sanders, Steve Atwater, Eric Metcalf, and Andre Rison.
+The September 28, 1992, cover of Sports Illustrated featuring Mandarich labelled him "The NFL's Incredible Bust".

-The question of steroid use has been discussed as a possible factor in Mandarich's spectacular failure.
-Mandarich did not admit his steroid use until 2008.
+The question of steroid use has been discussed as a possible factor in Mandarich's professional struggled.
+Mandarich did not admit his steroid use until 2008, though according to SI, he told at least one Packer teammate that he did use steroids.
 Until then, he publicly blamed his work ethic in a 2003 Milwaukee Journal-Sentinel article: "I wanted to create as much hype as I could for many different reasons—exposure, negotiation leverage, you name it.
 And it all worked, except the performance wasn't there when it was time to play football."
 The first Sports Illustrated cover story included allegations of steroid abuse in college, however, mentioning acne of his arms and premature balding.

-After getting cut by the Packers, he went to Traverse City, Michigan, for two years, addicted to drugs and alcohol.
+After being cut by the Packers, he went to Traverse City, Michigan for two years, addicted to drugs and alcohol.
 His family checked him into a rehabilitation clinic on March 23, 1995, and he became sober.
-Mandarich returned to football for three years between 1996 and 1998 with the Indianapolis Colts starting all 16 games during the 1997 season.
-He retired from football in 1998 due to a shoulder injury.
+Mandarich returned to football in 1996 with the Indianapolis Colts, seeing his first meaningful game action in five years.
+He started all 16 games during the 1997 season and retired from football in 1998 due to a shoulder injury.